RC Servo information

 A Futaba S3003 and Align RC-18G

 Servo motors, typically used in radio controlled cars and planes, are very useful in hobby robotics and animatronics.
 I have gathered here some information about the servos I have used.
-This page is not, nor will it be, an exhaustive collection of servo information, but mainly a collection of my personal notes that may be useful to other people as well.
+This page is not, nor will it be, an exhaustive source of servo information, but mainly a collection of my personal notes that may be useful to other people as well.

 RC servos use PWM to control the position of the horn.
 The pulse width is typically 1 to 2 milliseconds long for 90° motion, but most servos can do more.
 The midpoint is usually at 1.5 ms. Short pulses turn the horn clockwise (at least on the servos I've tested.)
 The pulses are sent every 20 milliseconds or so.
 RC servos don't seem to be too picky about the space between pulses.

 If the control pulses are stopped, the servo will turn off the motor.
 I've measured no discernible difference between pulses off, and pulses on with the horn positioned correctly.
 However, the servo will sometimes 'vibrate' around the desired position, drawing current (133 milliamps measured with a Futaba S3003,) so it might be a good idea to stop the pulses if holding the position is not important.
+Note that some servos do not tolerate the lack of control pulses and will try to turn the horn as far as it will go, possibly damaging the motor.
+I haven't yet encountered one that exhibits this behaviour, but it is good to keep in mind.

 Generating the control pulses is fairly easy using a simple timer circuit or a microcontroller.
 A PIC running at 4MHz executes 1000 instructions in one millisecond, so a simple busyloop can be used to time the pulses.
 Some PICs have a builtin PWM module, but they are typically too high frequency for servo use.
 See below for an example program.